What are "lumens" and how are they measured?

 Lumens are a measurement of the light produced by your projector's light source, which may be referred to as a "bulb" or "lamp".

 Unfortunately, comparing lumen counts on projectors can be tricky.
-There are types of lumens measurements, such as "ANSI lumens", "peak lumens", and "market lumens".
-There are also different methods to measure brightness, because many companies perform their measurements under non-standardized conditions.
-It's often better to judge a projector's quality by customer reviews than by comparing their numbers due to these inconsistencies.
+There are many types of lumens measurements, such as "ANSI lumens", "peak lumens", and "market lumens".
+Even knowing which type is measured can give mixed results, as many companies perform their measurements under non-standardized conditions.
+That's why it's often better to judge a projector's quality by customer reviews than by comparing their numbers.

 If you have a projector with a lower lumen count, you can still create some stunning digital decorations; picking out the right decoration for your projector is the key.
 For example, decorations with shadows and silhouettes such as Zombie Invasion! and Tricks and Treats can look very effective using a projector with a lower lumen count.